 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-It’s worth noting that most people who think they have a small penis actually have a common penis size.
 A 2017 study found that the average erect penis is about 5.5 inches, or 14.15 centimeters.
 Typically, a penis is only considered abnormally small if it measures less than 3 inches when erect.
 This is known as a micropenis.

-If you’re interested in male enhancement pills because you’re having difficulties achieving or maintaining an erection that you consider satisfactory, talk with your primary care doctor or a urologist to determine if erectile dysfunction (ED) could be the reason.
+If you’re interested in male enhancement pills because you’re having difficulties achieving or maintaining an erection that you consider satisfactory, you should talk with your primary care doctor or a urologist to determine if erectile dysfunction (ED) could be the reason.

 While ED is most common among older men, a 2013 study found that 26 percent of men seeking treatment for newly diagnosed ED were under 40 years old.